apache/mynewt-site/docs/os/modules/fcb/fcb.md

 | fe_data_len | Number of bytes in the element.  |

 The following data structure describes the FCB itself.
 First part should be filled in by the user before calling fcb_init().
-The second part is used by FCB for it's internal bookkeeping.
+The second part is used by FCB for its internal bookkeeping.
 ```c
 struct fcb {
     /* Caller of fcb_init fills this in */